-Regardless of respective lengths, all of the vehicles now ordered will be equipped with a 160 kWh battery.
+Regardless of their respective lengths, all vehicles now ordered will be equipped with a 160 kWh battery.
 The buses will be charged either by cable in the depot or on the road using a pantograph (charging power up to 190 kW).
 Both the 9- and 12-metre buses are driven by a 160 kW central motor.
-The bus depot in Jaworzno, referred to in the Solaris press release as the “Electric Mobility Centre”, is touted as one of the most modern depots in Europe.
+The bus depot in Jaworzno referred to in the Solaris press release as the “Electric Mobility Centre”, is touted as one of the most modern depots in Europe.
 In the depot, eight buses can charge concurrently.
 Under a separate order, the operator intends to purchase another five pantograph charging stations and ten plug-in charging stations for the depot.

 While the Urbino 8.9 LE can accommodate 55 passengers, the Urbino 12 electric can carry up to 75 passengers.
 In the version ordered by PKM Jaworzno, both models have comfort features such as USB charging sockets or a WLAN network.

 Even more passengers can be transported by the Urbino 18 electric articulated, ordered by the local public transport operator in Warsaw last year.
 Each of the 130 electric buses can carry up to 133 passengers.
 The first of the articulated battery-electric buses recently started regular service in the Polish capital, Solaris announced.